go-api-libs/iss-location/README.md

 ![API Health](https://img.shields.io/badge/API_health-90%25-brightgreen)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

-Provides the current location of the International Space Station including latitude, longitude, and timestamp.
-Offers both JSON and JSONP formats for easy access.
-Users are advised to poll the API no more than once every 5 seconds. ([Source](https://freepublicapis.com/iss-current-location))
+Provides the current location of the International Space Station (including latitude, longitude, and timestamp) and a list of people currently in space.
+Users are advised to poll the API no more than once every 5 seconds.

 ## Installation